-All students must be enrolled for a minimum of one course in the semester in which they plan to graduate.
-An application for degree form must be completed and on file in the Office of the Registrar no later than October 1 for December graduates and January 15 for May/August graduates.
+All students must be enrolled for a minimum of one course in the semester in which they plan to finish their requirements.
+Because of the preparation involved with commencement and federal reporting requirements related to earning a degree, students must participate in the ceremony in the term they complete requirements.
+Students completing requirements in the summer must attend the preceding May ceremony.

+Students must file an application for degree form in the Office of the Registrar no later than Oct.
+1 for December graduates and Jan.
+15 for May/summer graduates.
 The deadline for Master of Arts in Education summer graduates is April 1.
-This form indicates the intent to graduate and is used to provide information to students concerning graduation, as well as provide Viterbo University with information to order diplomas and caps and gowns.
-Upon completion of 30 hours, a graduation fee will be assessed regardless of whether or not the student will be graduating in that term or participating in the commencement ceremony.
-The fee does not include a cap, gown, and hood.
-A cap, gown, and hood is required if attending the commencement ceremony and may be purchased from the bookstore.
-Graduation ceremonies for all students are held in December and May.
-Students who will complete requirements in the summer following the May ceremony may participate in the May ceremonies.
+This form indicates the intent to graduate and is used to provide information to students concerning commencement events.
+A cap, gown, and hood are required if attending the commencement ceremony and may be purchased from the bookstore.